 The Sao Paulo native began his soccer career with Sao Paulo FC and Arsenal before coming to the United States to play for the LA Galaxy in 2005, winning the MLS Cup and Lamar Hunt U.S. Open Cup in his first season.
 He’s also played for Toronto FC and Chivas USA in MLS, becoming an MLS All-Star in 2009 before going on loan to Tigres UANL in Mexico.
 Sporting Kansas City acquired Nagamura in November 2011 and he scored the winning penalty kick in the 2012 Lamar Hunt U.S. Open Cup Final shootout at Sporting Park.

-2014: MLS: Has two goals and three assists in 20 games played, all starts.
+2014: MLS regular season: Had two goals and three assists in 21 games played, all starts.
 Assisted Dom Dwyer's game-winning goal in a 3-2 win at Colorado on March 29.
 Scored his first goal of the season in a 3-0 win over Montreal on May 10.
 Assisted Dom Dwyer's goal in a 2-1 loss to Philadelphia on May 14.
 In a span of two minutes, scored a goal and assisted Dom Dwyer's 20th league goal in a 3-2 loss to New England on Sept.
-26. CCL: Started both legs of the 2013-14 CONCACAF Champions League quarterfinals vs. Cruz Azul, playing 90 minutes in the 1-0 first leg win on March 12.
-Featured in the 2014-15 group stage, playing 90 minutes in a 3-1 win over Deportivo Saprissa on Sept.
-18 and a 3-0 win over Real Esteli on Sept.
-23. Open Cup: Played 84 minutes in a 3-1 fifth round loss to Portland on June 24.
+26. MLS Playoffs: Played 90 minutes in a 2-1 loss at New York in the Eastern Conference Knockout Round (Oct.
+30).
+CCL: Started both legs of the 2013-14 CONCACAF Champions League quarterfinals vs. Cruz Azul, playing 90 minutes in the 1-0 first leg win on March 12.
+Started two matches (180 minutes) in the 2014-15 group stage.
+Open Cup: Played 84 minutes in a 3-1 fifth round loss to Portland on June 24.

 2013: MLS: Nagamura started 17 matches as a midfielder in 2013.
 He earned his first assist of the season during Sporting's 4-0 win over Chivas USA.
 Playoffs: Appeared in four matches during the MLS Cup Playoffs.
 Played 97 minutes in second leg of Eastern Conference Semifinal series, his first appearance in nearly two months for Sporting KC.
 Started and played 90 minutes in each of the Eastern Conference Championship matches vs. the Houston Dynamo.
 Played full-time and converted his penalty kick in the MLS Cup Final shootout vs. Real Salt Lake.
 CCL: Started and played 78 minutes in a 2-0 win at CD Olimpia on August 27.
 Open Cup: Started and played 90 minutes in a 1-0 loss to Orlando City SC on June 12.